 Code Repository

-All development teams (DialogFlow, Mobile and Web) are required to utilize GitHub repository.
+All development teams (DialogFlow and Mobile) are required to utilize GitHub repository.
 The DSO team is responsible for the creation of the project and appropriate repositories.
 Each team will have access to the appropriate repository with a set of policies created by the DSO team.
 Please see the structure of the repository below.